annacprice/chipseq-window-extract/README.md

     -r INPUTREF, --input-ref INPUTREF
                           Path to the directory where the reference chromosomes are -o OUTPUTFASTA, --output-dir OUTPUTFASTA
-                          Output directory path for the generated fasta -i COLNAME, --col-name COLNAME
+                          Output directory path for the generated fasta files -i COLNAME, --col-name COLNAME
                           Column number for the chromosome name
     -s COLSTART, --col-start COLSTART